 Foreground shows how much data the app used while you had it open and were actively using it.
 Background data shows what the app consumed while it was minimized.
 Disable the Background data slider to block YouTube from using your data when you don’t have it open.

-iPhone users can check how much data YouTube uses by navigating to Settings > Cellular.
-Here you can scroll down a bit and find how much data you’ve used in the Current Period.
+iPhone users can check how much data YouTube has used by navigating to Settings > Cellular.
+Find YouTube and you’ll see its data usage.

 How to Reduce Data Usage on YouTube

 You probably don’t want to turn off YouTube’s data access completely.
-Thankfully, there are other ways to reduce the amount of data YouTube uses that aren’t so drastic.
+Thankfully, there are other ways to reduce data consumption on YouTube that aren’t so drastic.

-The most important tip is to avoid watching videos in HD while you use data.
+The most important tip is to avoid watching videos in HD while using data.
 While watching any video, tap the three-dot Menu button and you’ll see the current Quality.
 Tap that entry to change it.
-The available options depend on the uploader.
+The available options depend what the uploader provides.